By Blua | Digital health by Bupa

 As your body adjusts to the medication your doctor may recommend increasing your dosage to see the best results.

-Contrary to what you may have heard, weight loss injections are not a magic solution to weight loss.
+Contrary to what you may have heard, GLP-1s are not a magic solution to weight loss.
 For best results and long-term success, other factors are critical.

 “It’s super important that people on these medications also address their nutrition and activity level,” says Dr Tan.
 “That means learning how to eat a healthy, well-balanced diet and starting some regular exercise habits that will support success after you stop taking the medication.”